Proximal Policy Optimization with Graph Neural Networks for Optimal Power Flow: discussion

-Due to the way how \acrshort{gnn} has been designed, the problem by design can be trained on different cases and then used to compute on different cases in turn.
-In this paper, we have validated that the proposed architecture is capable of successfully addressing OPF, and the generalization ability of our solution has been verified by considering modifications over the network scenario seen during training (different loads and reducing the number of edges).
-By joining these two technologies for the first time, we conclude that it is possible to combine them, obtaining the advantages of both.
-Our results suggest that the designed architecture is a promising start to solve the \acrshort{opf}.
-As a future work, it would be interesting to explore different ways of training the agent ---e.g. with episodes that vary the load between them, and even the configuration---, and then analyze if the model generalizes better later.
-Moreover, in the line of getting the algorithm to generalize better, the inclusion of more features in the node representation such as the maximum and minimum allowed voltage could be explored.
+We have successfully designed a solution to address the \acrshort{opf}, capable of generalization, utilizing \acrshort{drl} and \acrshort{gnn}.
+The network topology has been modified, and we have demonstrated that the agent can identify a strong solution (with performance closely aligned to the current industry standard \acrshort{dcopf}), ensuring that this solution is both feasible and compliant with the constraints.
+Thanks to the design of \acrshort{gnn}, it can be trained on various cases and subsequently applied to different scenarios.
+In this paper, we validate that this architecture effectively tackles \acrshort{opf}, showcasing the generalization capability of our solution by considering modifications to the network scenario encountered during training (including different loads and a reduction in the number of edges).
+By integrating these two technologies for the first time, we conclude that their combination is feasible, leveraging the advantages of both.
+Our findings indicate that the proposed architecture represents a promising initial step toward solving the \acrshort{opf}.
+Future work could explore the incorporation of additional features in the node representation, such as the maximum and minimum allowable voltage and model other types of electrical generation.